-The story of Elijah reminds us that everyone is susceptible to depression.
+Everyone is susceptible to depression, and we have no better experience than the pandemic to back this up.
 No matter how powerful, accomplished, or successful we may be, we can still succumb to fear, doubt, and a sense of hopelessness that robs us of our life’s purpose and joy.
 But we don’t have to stay there.
-Elijah’s example reveals that God is always with us, even in the darkness of depression.
+The story of Elijah reveals that God is always with us, even in the darkness of depression.
 Elijah’s retreat into the cave of hopelessness and his life-changing encounter with God there reveal a path to our own way back into the light.

 In this study, we will look at the depression the prophet Elijah faced after he came off the spiritual high point of defeating the prophets of Baal.
 His story will reveal that we never have to remain in a cave of despair.
 God is always with us and always willing to lead us out of our personal darkness and into his eternal light.